-Covering up, not acknowledging, or discounting our talents and abilities is something many high ability people do – perhaps especially girls.
+Covering up, not acknowledging, or discounting our talents and abilities is something many high ability people do – perhaps especially girls and women.

 Sally M. Reis, Ph.D. found that “gifted girls do not want to be considered different from their friends and same-age peers.
 Indeed, a tendency exists for many females, regardless of age, to try to minimize their differences.”